Kathleen Browne: Historical and conservation activity

 Browne was a member of the Wexford Library committee, the Royal Society of Antiquaries of Ireland, the Society for the Preservation of the Memorials of the Dead, and the Uí Cinnsealaigh Historical Society.
-She wrote widely on the history and antiquities of Co.
-Wexford, with a particular interest in the Norman period and the castles of Co.
-Wexford.
-Her Short History of Co.
-Wexford was approved as a textbook for schools by the Department of Education in 1927.
+She wrote widely on the history and antiquities of County Wexford, with a particular interest in the Norman period and the castles of County Wexford.
+Her Short History of County Wexford was approved as a textbook for schools by the Department of Education in 1927.

 Browne was also a naturalist and was instrumental in having the Great Saltee Island conserved as a bird sanctuary in 1938.

-Yola Language
+Yola

-Browne was a fluent Yola speaker, a dead Anglic language once commonly spoken in parts of Wexford.
+Browne was a fluent speaker of Yola, an extinct English dialect once commonly spoken in parts of Wexford.
 She wrote a number of articles about it, including The Ancient Dialect of the Baronies of Forth and Bargy in 1927.

 Death

-Browne died in a nursing home on 9 October 1943, eight days after her 67th birthday.
+Browne died in a nursing home on 9 October 1943, eight days after her 65th birthday.
 The Kathleen Browne Festival is held every year to honour Browne in her hometown of Bridgetown.